Atlanta Falcons vs. Miami Dolphins NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Miami and its opponents have combined to score more than 48.5 points in two games this season.
+- Miami has combined with its opponents to score more than 47.5 points in two games this season.

-- This contest's over/under is 10.6 points lower than the 59.1 these two squads combine to give up per game in 2020.
+- This contest's over/under is 11.6 points fewer than the 59.1 these two squads combine to give up per game in 2020.

-- The Falcons and their opponents score an average of 48.0 points per game, 0.5 fewer than Sunday's total.

-- In 2020, games involving the Dolphins have averaged a total of 45.5 points, 3.0 fewer than this game's set over/under.

 Falcons stats and trends

-- Atlanta has gone over the point total in 60% of its opportunities this year (three times over five games with a set point total).
+- Atlanta's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- The Falcons have turned the ball over six times this season, one fewer than the Dolphins have forced (7).
+- This year, the Falcons have six turnovers, one fewer than the Dolphins have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Dolphins.